Know your Heraldic ABC (Arms, Badge and Crest): Part 2 - Armorial Achievements Explained

 If you have enjoyed this two-part blog article and would like to explore the heraldry of the Livery Companies in more detail there are two exceptional books on the subject.
 The first known affectionately as 'Bromley and Child' was published in 1960 and covers the period from the earliest armorial bearings to a corporate body, the Drapers' Company in 1439, through to the development of the Modern Livery Companies up to 1954.

-The second book was published earlier this year by Richard Goddard, Past Master of the Watermen and Lightermen's Company and covers the period 1954 to 2017 during which now fewer than 55 City of London Livery Companies or ancient Companies without Livery have either been granted arms or have been granted supporters or a badge to their existing arms.
+The second book was published in 2017 by Richard Goddard, Past Master of the Watermen and Lightermen's Company and covers the period 1954 to 2017 during which no fewer than 55 City of London Livery Companies or ancient Companies without Livery have either been granted arms or have been granted supporters or a badge to existing arms.
+With several new Guilds in the pipeline to become Livery Companies this process of granting arms to Livery Companies will continue.

 The Armorial Bearings of the Guilds of London (Bromley and Child, 1960)